Dylan-Littlewood/Mixed-Messages/README.md

 * [ ] **Random:** *Come up with a way to randomly select the messages.*
 * [ ] **Product:** *Bring all sections of the program together.*
 * [ ] **Expand:** *Expand on the project with extra functionality.*

+### Topic

+The topic for this project will be a project idea generator.
+this will take three different ideas to make a project with.
+ ***Optional*** - Add a programing language to the generator to try the project in.